Today I will finally arrive in St Jean Pied de Port… But first…

 - Bread and 250ml of house wine were also included.

 Soon, after 3 beers and a small carafe of wine, I was somewhat tipsy.

 At 9pm, it was time to return to the hostel.
 I forgot to check at what time the hostel would close its door (10.30pm it turned out).
 I just didn’t want to take any chances of not getting back in.

 I finish off with a few pictures from Hostel Azkurria.
 The front.

 Buen Camino.
 Time to relax.
 Time to sleep.

-The room was too hot over night.
-4 people in a small room with closed door and windows does that.
-No worries about the snoring from others, that was manageable.
+The room was way too hot overnight.
+4 people in a small room with closed door and windows do that.
+No worries about others’ snoring, that was manageable.